KatePaulauskas/watch-store/README.md

 ![Contact Us Page - Submission Confirmation](/media/contact-us-page-submission-confirmation.jpeg)

-### Log In Page
+#### Log In Page

-To access the Log In page, users need to click on the account menu in the header, indicated by an icon and the words "Log In."
+To access the Login page, users need to click on the account menu in the header, indicated by an icon and the words "Login."
 A dropdown will appear with the option to "Login/Register."

-The Log In page allows existing customers to securely access their accounts and view their orders.
-This page provides a straightforward and safe way for users to log in and enjoy a personalized experience.
+The Login page allows existing customers to securely access their accounts and view their orders.
+This page provides a straightforward and safe way for users to log in and enjoy a personalised experience.
 If needed, users can also reset their passwords through the provided link.

 ![Account Login Page](/media/account-login-page.png)